Running Pipelines

 Basic Usage

-By default, repos run looks for a file called run.sh in each cloned repository and executes it:
+By default, repos run looks for a file called run.sh in each managed repository and executes it:

 repos run